The Ultimate Guide to Credit Cards

 Current is an online-only bank based on the belief that every person should have accessible and affordable banking opportunities.
 Current has a teen banking card that minors can use to help them learn more about financial responsibility and properly managing the money they have.

-Kids can set up automatic round-up transfers to meet savings goals with their accounts.
-As a parent, you can set spending limits for their card, block certain merchants, and easily make transfers, especially if you allow your teen to earn an allowance.
+Kids can set up automatic round-up transfers to reach their savings goals with their accounts.
+As a parent, you can set limits on their spending, block specific merchants, and easily make transfers, especially if you’re encouraging your teen to earn an allowance.

 You’ll need to first sign up on the Current app and then connect your bank account.
 Next, have your teen download the banking app for iOS or Android, then you can link your account with their Current Visa Debit Card.
 After that, they should be ready to use their new debit card.